Mission: Inspire compassionate service to meet the physical and spiritual needs of our community through cooperative, healthy partnerships.

 The FCM financial records are always open and transparent.
 FCM is a subsidiary of non-profit Sharing the Love Foundation, and is applying for its own 501(C)(3).
 It is run by a board, with representation options available for each partnering organization.
 Let's work together to meet the needs of our community… openly, honestly and effectively!

-The Back-to-School Uniform Drive was a great success!
+The First Presbyterian Church's Back-to-School Uniform Drive was a great success!
 In 139 hours of donated time, 44 volunteers gave away 2,131 uniform items and 256 non-uniform items.
 For details, see the yellow box on the Events Page.

 A major thank you to David Ivie, Pastor of First Presbyterian Church for organizing and managing this impactful event.